dotherightthing/wpdtrt-form/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-forms` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-form` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->DTRT Forms screen to configure the plugin
+3. Use the Settings->DTRT Form screen to configure the plugin

 == Frequently Asked Questions ==